Oligut™ (Branded Oligosaccharide Prebiotic)

 Low-dose, formulation-friendly prebiotic

-Branded oligosaccharide blends are typically formulated to provide a measurable prebiotic dose within capsules, sticks, or functional food matrices, making them practical for supplement formulators seeking a gut-supportive ingredient with established class-level rationale.
+Branded oligosaccharide blends are typically formulated to provide a measurable prebiotic dose within capsules, sticks, or functional food matrices, making them a practical, convenient way to get a gut-supportive prebiotic dose with an established class-level rationale.

 Mechanism of action